CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 #### APP.3.1.A4 Controlled integration of data and content in web applications [developer]

-It MUST be ensured that a web application integrates and delivers exclusively intended data and content to the user.
+It MUST be ensured that a web application incorporates only intended data and content and delivers it to the user.
 If a web application offers a file upload feature, this feature MUST be restricted (for example, to necessary file types).
 Also, access and execution rights MUST be set restrictive in this case.
-In addition, it MUST be ensured that a user can save files only in the specified path.
+In addition, MUST ensure that a user can save files only in the specified path.

-The goals of the redirect feature of a web application MUST be sufficiently limited so that users are redirected to trusted web pages only.
+The goals of the redirect feature of a web application MUST be sufficiently restricted so that users are redirected to trusted web pages only.
 If a user leaves the trust domain, he MUST be informed.

 #### APP.3.1.A5 Logging Security Events of Web Applications [Developer]